rust-lang/nomicon/src/ffi.md

 It’s important to be mindful of unwinding when working with FFI.
 Each non-`Rust` ABI comes in two variants, one with `-unwind` and one without.
-If you expect Rust `panic`s or foreign (e.g. C++) exceptions to cross an FFI boundary, that boundary must use the appropriate `-unwind` ABI string, and you must not compile with `panic=abort`.
+If you expect Rust `panic`s or foreign (e.g. C++) exceptions to cross an FFI boundary, that boundary must use the appropriate `-unwind` ABI string.
+(Note that compiling with `panic=abort` will still cause `panic!` to immediately abort the process, regardless of which ABI is specified by the function that `panic`s.)

 Conversely, if you do not expect unwinding to cross an ABI boundary, use one of the non-`unwind` ABI strings (other than `Rust`, which always permits unwinding).
-If an unwinding operation does encounter an ABI boundary that is not permitted to unwind, the behavior depends on whether the Rust code was compiled with `panic=abort`:
+If an unwinding operation does encounter an ABI boundary that is not permitted to unwind, the behavior depends on the source of the unwinding (Rust `panic` or a foreign exception):

-* With `panic=unwind`, the process will safely abort.
+* `panic` will cause the process to safely abort.
-* With `panic=abort`, the behavior is undefined.
-This is only possible with foreign exceptions, since `panic` will always abort rather than unwind in this case.
+* A foreign exception entering Rust will cause undefined behavior.

 Note that the interaction of `catch_unwind` with foreign exceptions **is undefined**, as is the interaction of `panic` with foreign exception-catching